PedroPavanii/Shark_Project/README.md

 Newspaper: https://www.correiobraziliense.com.br/brasil/2023/03/5078325-ataques-de-tubarao-entenda-porque-recife-e-um-local-com-muitos-casos.html

-Methods:
+## Methods:
-Filtering
-Grouping
+Filtering/
+Grouping/
 Visualization

-Technologies:
+## Technologies:
-Python
-Pandas
-Numpy
-Regex
+Python/
+Pandas/
+Numpy/
+Regex/
 Matplotlib

+## Steps:
-The project is fully described step by step.
+### The project is fully described step by step.

-Steps:
-Clearing the data
+Clearing the data/
-Importing the libraries for visualizations and analysis:
-Exploring the raw data:
+Importing the libraries for visualizations and analysis/ Exploring the raw data/
-Functions used in the process:
+Functions used in the process/
-Performing cleaning, substitutions and withdrawals from the original DataFrame:
-Analyzing and comparing the cases of attacks in the coastal states of Brazil in relation to Pernambuco:
-Defining and exploring the new DataFrame:
+Performing cleaning, substitutions and withdrawals from the original DataFrame/ Analyzing and comparing the cases of attacks in the coastal states of Brazil in relation to Pernambuco/ Defining and exploring the new DataFrame/
-To continue the study, I will eliminate columns and without relevance:
-Comparison between attacks in the world and attacks in Brazil from 1826 to 2023:
-Comparison of the number of attacks in Pernambuco compared to Brazil:
+To continue the study, I will eliminate columns and without relevance/ Comparison between attacks in the world and attacks in Brazil from 1990 to 2023/ Comparison of the number of attacks in Pernambuco compared to Brazil/ Graphics analysis
-Graphics analysis:

-Conclusion:
+## Conclusion:
-The database provides us with 95% of cases only registered in the 90's, thus limiting the understanding of the increase in cases related to port maintenance.
-The need for more robust and local data to complement the analysis is imposed.
+Based on the analyzes carried out, we assume a relative increase in cases of attacks from the 1990s onwards.
+In addition to this unfutable hypothesis, I leave the following points to be considered below: The database used is international, and closer follow-up may be restricted.
+I need the cases, in view of the likely graphic feed based on cases that are reported in the international press.
+Understanding the limitation of the data, since the start date of records starts in the 80's very close to the date of works that this study proposes to analyze.
+There is a need for more robust and local data to complement the analysis.

 My first project \o/ I'm very happy, here's a message for Pedro from the future: Man, look how far you've come since the beginning!
 Do not stop!
 I hope I helped someone with this project as many people helped me!
 Hugs to you who read!